ao-rodrigues/e2d/docs/design/readme.md

 `ctx.restore()` fuctions to make some sense of the imperative API provided by the context.
 However, `save` and `restore` will copy and restore the entire canvas context state, which has the potential to be undesirable.
-Instead, an alternative could be to restore a `fillStyle` by simply returning it to it's former value.
+Instead, an alternative could be to restore a `fillStyle` by simply returning it to it's former state.
 For example:

 ```javascript
 const redSquare = (ctx, x, y, width, height) => {